math-geec/HDR-UK/README.md

  - how should web.php look like
  - add Tests (PHPUnit for backend, Jest for frontend)
  - POST requests + SWR, how to achieve multi-user realtime sync
+ - add logging to handle info and errors